srl295/cldr/docs/ldml/tr35-keyboards.md

 <!-- Note: During development of this section, it was considered whether the modifier RAlt (=AltGr) should be merged with Option.
 In the end, they were kept separate, but for comparison across platforms implementers may choose to unify them. -->

 Note that in parts of this document, the format `@x` is used to indicate the _attribute_ **x**.

+### 2.1 <a name="Compatibility_Notice" href="#Compatibility_Notice">Compatibility Notice</a>

+> :point_right: Note: CLDR-TC has agreed that the changes required were too extensive to maintain compatibility.
+For this reason, the DTD used here is _not_ compatible with DTDs from prior versions of CLDR such as v41 and prior.
+>
+> To process earlier XML files, use the prior DTD and specification found at  (LINK TO v41 DTD) / (LINK TO v41 SPEC) …

 * * *